nvidia-cosmos/cosmos-xenna/README.md

-# Cosmos-xenna
+# Cosmos-Xenna

 ## Introduction

-Cosmos-xenna is a Python library for building and running distributed data pipelines using Ray.
+Cosmos-Xenna is a Python library for building and running distributed data pipelines using Ray.
 It has a heavy focus on pipelines which are a series of inference steps using AI models.
 For example, a pipeline which downloads an image, runs a VLM on it to produce a caption, and then runs an embedding model to produce a text embedding and uploads the resulting data.

-Cosmos-xenna simplifies the development of distributed AI pipelines by providing:
+Cosmos-Xenna simplifies the development of distributed AI pipelines by providing:

 - A simple interface
 - Autoscaling/autobalancing of stages